Kunnn12/DATA533_Project/README.md

 #### Modules:
 - **`character.py`**
-  - The base `Character` class, providing shared properties and methods.
+  - The base `Character` class provides shared properties and methods for all characters in the game.
   - **Functions:**
+    - `__init__(name="Unnamed")`: Initializes a character with a name, random stats, and an empty inventory.
     - `generate_stats()`: Randomly assigns stats for a character:
       - **HP (Health Points):** Range 50-100.
       - **ATK (Attack Power):** Range 5-15.
       - **CRIT (Critical Hit Chance):** Range 10-30%.
       - **DODGE (Dodge Chance):** Range 10-30%.
-    - `take_damage(damage)`: Reduces the character's HP by the specified damage value.
+    - `take_damage(damage)`: Reduces the character's HP by a specified damage value.
 Ensures HP does not fall below 0.
-    - `dodge_attack(dodge_modifier)`: Determines if the character successfully dodges an incoming attack based on dodge stats and modifiers.
+    - `dodge_attack(dodge_modifier)`: Determines if the character successfully dodges an incoming attack using their dodge stats and a modifier.
     - `critical_attack(crit_modifier)`: Determines if a critical hit occurs, doubling the damage dealt.

 - **`player.py`**
-  - The `Player` class inherits from `Character`.
+  - The `Player` class inherits from `Character` and represents the user-controlled player.
   - **Functions:**
+    - `__init__()`: Initializes the player with default stats and an empty inventory.
+    - `use_item(item)`: Applies the effect of an item to the player's stats.
+The item's effects are defined in a dictionary:
-    - `choose_attack(player_input)`: Allows the player to select an attack type (Basic, Heavy, or Quick) and returns its details:
+    - `choose_attack(player_input)`: Allows the player to select an attack type:
-      - **Basic Attack:** Normal damage, standard dodge/crit chance.
+      - **Basic Attack:** Standard damage and dodge/crit chance.
-      - **Heavy Strike:** Higher damage, easier to dodge.
+      - **Heavy Strike:** High damage but easier to dodge.
-      - **Quick Attack:** Lower damage, harder to dodge, higher crit chance.
+      - **Quick Attack:** Lower damage but harder to dodge and higher crit chance.

 - **`npc.py`**
-  - The `NPC` class inherits from `Character` and represents the non-playable opponent.
+  - The `NPC` class inherits from `Character` and represents the non-playable opponents.
   - **Functions:**
+    - `__init__()`: Initializes the NPC with a default name ("Enemy") and a random characteristic ("gentle", "rude", or "neutral").
     - `choose_attack()`: Randomly selects an attack type (Basic, Heavy, or Quick) and returns its details.
-    - `taunt_player()`: Generates a random taunt based on the NPC's personality ("gentle", "rude", or "neutral").
+    - `taunt_player()`: Generates a random taunt based on the NPC's characteristic.

 ---